 Enjoy admission-free family fun at Haas Park on Sibley and Washington Street, where the kids can play make-believe on the jungle gyms or exercise while playing a game of basketball or tennis on one of the designated courts.
 Strap on your skates, and try to keep up on the Rollerblade court, then head to the baseball diamond to watch a game between friends.
 Pick fresh items from your garden at the co-op nursery to pack in your picnic for the annual Fourth of July fireworks show as you watch the dog frolic in the lush, open space.

-Condos for Rent in Trenton, MI
+Apartments for Rent in Trenton, MI

 You must save a search in order to receive alerts.